 - Read the full list of the 12 people’s veto petitions.

 All 12 petitions are sponsored or co-sponsored by Maine resident Jack McCarthy, who is reportedly affiliated with Sovereign Citizens, which the FBI listed as a domestic terrorist group in 2010.
 Other co-sponsors include Concerned Women of America, which seeks to “bring Biblical principles into all levels of public policy” and the Christian Civic League of Maine, which also seeks to “bring a Biblical perspective to public policy issues.”
 (See a full list of proponents.)

 HOW PEOPLE’S VETO PETITIONS WORK

 Petitioners must follow certain steps to legally acquire signatures.
 Petitioners must be registered Maine voters and the petitions they circulate must include the ballot question approved by the Secretary of State and the full text of the legislation the petition would repeal.
 To be added to the ballot, each petition must be signed by 63,067 registered Maine voters (10% of votes cast in 2018 governor’s race).
-Petitioners have until Aug.
-6 to collect signatures to get a people’s veto question on the November ballot or until Sept.
-18 to get the veto on the ballot for the next statewide election in either March or June.
+Petitioners must turn in their signatures to county clerks’ offices for verification by Sept.
+13 to get the veto on the ballot for the next statewide election in either March or June.
 (If the petition to overturn the law creating presidential primaries is successful, the next statewide election will be the state and Congressional primaries in June.
 If it is not, the next statewide election will be the presidential primaries in March.)

 WHAT TO WATCH FOR